ShadowofSkull/depth_camera/README.md

 ## Getting Detect.py to work
 It uses custom made msg so need to follow this:
 1. Create Coords.msg and CoordsMatrix.msg in `/home/ros/ros_ws/src/ros_astra_camera/msg`
-2. Copy contents of both files from here into your local machine
+2. Copy contents of both files from `msg` folder here into your local machine
 3. Follow the steps here to build the custom msg, [link](http://wiki.ros.org/ROS/Tutorials/CreatingMsgAndSrv#Common_step_for_msg_and_srv)

 ## Integration of ROS depth camera & OpenCV